 Marketing to Gen Z

-Gen Z wants brands to be fun, authentic, and good.
+Gen Z wants to where your brand like a badge, so long as you fun, authentic and good.

 Gen Z doesn’t buy brands, they buy into brands.

 They’re looking beyond products to understand what it is that makes the company tick.
 What’s its mission?
 What’s its purpose?
 And what is it actually trying to build for us as a society?
 They want to know the why before the what.
 Attention is scarce, but you can reach them if you connect where they connect, the way they want to be connected with.